Last July, Harrison and I went to Rwanda. If you don’t know where that is, I don’t blame ya!

 Have fun and be safe!

+PS.
 If you liked this article, please share it to Pinterest so that you can save it for later!
-You can use this pin!
+You can use these pins for easy pinning!